aosabook/500lines/functionalDB/chapter.md

 A second library we present here provides querying capabilities, which is the main issue of this section.
 A database is not very useful to its users without a powerful query mechanism.
 This feature is usually exposed to users through a _query language_ that is used to declaratively specify the set of data of interest.

 Our data model is based on accumulation of facts (i.e. datoms) over time.
 For this model, a natural place to look for the right query language is _logic programming_.
 A commonly used query language influenced by logic programming is _Datalog_ which, in addition to being well-suited for our data model, has a very elegant adaptation to Clojure’s syntax.
-Our query engine will implement a subset of the *Datalog* language from the [Datatomic database](http://docs.datomic.com/query.html).
+Our query engine will implement a subset of the *Datalog* language from the [Datomic database](http://docs.datomic.com/query.html).

 ### Query language